isomerpages/moe-silingpri/_our-experiences/Staff Recognition.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"Mdm Emelia is one teacher who was strict and supportive.
+<p>"Mdm Emilia is one teacher who was strict and supportive.
 My son sometime
 I too felt a bit stiffled but eventually we both understood she had the best interest of my son.
 Thanks to her I got to know so much about how to navigate the PSLE and my son also learnt discipline matters.
 Thank you